cardano-foundation/CIPs/CIP-0001/README.md

 Plutus   | Changes or additions to Plutus, following the process described in [CIP-0035][] Ledger   | For proposals regarding the Cardano ledger, following the process described in [CIP-0084][]

-These tenatively enlisted categories await CIPs to describe any enlistment relationship:
+These tentatively enlisted categories await CIPs to describe any enlistment relationship:

 Category  | Description
 ---       | ---